thuynguyen-nht/Hangman/README.md

 - There are 9 times for users to guess.

--This game means to test if you are millennial :))
+- This game means to test if you are millennial :))

 - This project is missing some songs sources.
 Therefore, the game is muted.
 You have to guess without music. :((